Jacksonville vs. Florida State International Predictions and Picks - ExBulletin

 Jacksonville vs. Florida State International Predictions and Picks

-Tuesday's game features the Jacksonville State Gamecocks (14-17, 6-10 CUSA) and the Florida International Panthers (10-21, 5-11 CUSA) clashing at the Von Braun Center (on March 12) at 9:00 PM ET.
-This game, according to our computer prediction, will result in a 73-69 victory for Jacksonville State.
+Tuesday's game at the Von Braun Center has the Jacksonville State Gamecocks (14-17, 6-10 CUSA) taking on the Florida International Panthers (10-21, 5-11 CUSA) at 9:00 pm (March 12).
+Our computer prediction predicts a 73-69 win for Jacksonville State, who is a slight favorite based on our model.

 Watch live college basketball games from around the country, plus ESPN Originals and more NCAA content on ESPN+!